-The main definition of a spin-off is “a product that develops from another more important product.”
+The main definition of a spin-off is “a product that develops from another more important product“.
 Many people probably associate spin-offs with the film and television industry.
-What it means is that you take the secondary character who is very popular with the audiences and create a separate movie or TV series with them as the main hero.
-There’s a new plot connected to the original, but also introducing a lot of new stuff along the way.
+In this business, you just need to pick the secondary character who is very popular with the audiences.
+Then, create a separate movie or TV series with them as the main hero.
+There’s a new plot with links to the original one but also introducing some new stuff along the way.

-Spin-offs can take place in corporations (and are also known as spin-outs or starbursts.)
-Although this phenomenon is well known and happens quite often, not everyone knows that it’s called that way.
-It is a situation in which a company decides to take a certain department away from its structure and make a separate company based on this department.
-This creates new units with varying degrees of independence.
-Those units can use the parent company’s assets, workforce, technology, intellectual property, or products.
+What are spin-outs, in detail?
+Although this phenomenon is quite common, not everyone knows this name.
+In short, it’s a situation when a given company decides to take a certain department away from its structure.
+The bottom line is to create a separate company starting from this department.
+The new units have varying degrees of independence.
+They can use the parent company’s assets, workforce, technology, intellectual property, or products.
 However, sometimes what the “mother” has to offer is not enough.
 That’s why a spin-out may require hiring people and engagement in new IT recruitment.

 There are many interesting reasons why companies decide to take on spin-offs.
 One of them is the willingness to implement innovations or at least acquire the image of an innovatory firm.
-There’s no doubt that companies with an established position and many years of experience are seen as strong and trustworthy.
-However, the market can change very dynamically and consumers constantly expect new products to be launched.
+There’s no doubt that companies with established positions and many years of experience are seen as strong and trustworthy.
+However, the market can change very dynamically and consumers constantly expect the launches of new products.
 A spin-off is a great solution in this case because it perfectly combines both these worlds.
 And people who can do that are, among others, programmers or developers.
 For this reason, IT recruitment, e.g. in the form of Executive Search on the IT/Telco market may be necessary.

-The former is often associated with and accompanied by a transition in the structure – if a company wants to be innovative and introduce new products or modern technologies to the market, it often has to change the way it operates.
-The decisions must be made faster, the communication process must be easier, and project management methodologies must be more agile.
-Introducing these changes to the entire organization can be extremely time-consuming, which is why by separating one department with great potential and giving it a new structure and management method, this time is significantly reduced.
+The former is often associated with and accompanied by a transition in the structure.
+If a company wants to be innovative, it simply needs to change the way it operates.
+The decision-making process should be faster, the communication process must be easier, and project management methodologies more agile.
+Introducing these changes to the entire organization can be extremely time-consuming.
+However, if we separate one department and give it a new structure and management methods, we’ll reduce this time.

-- A narrower specialization or developing a product that doesn’t fit with the rest – a company may have an extensive product portfolio, and some of them may be more popular while some may not really match the others.
-Creating a spin-off will allow you to focus on these products while still taking care of the rest and at the same time, you’ll be able to manage your budget in a better way.
+Another reason is a narrower specialization or developing a product that doesn’t fit in with the rest of portfolio.
+A company may have an extensive product range, and some of them may not match the others at all.
+Creating a spin-off will allow you to focus on these products while still taking care of the rest.
+At the same time, you’ll be able to manage your budget in a better way.

-- Dealing with history – this reason is rare, but it still happens from time to time.
-Unfortunately, there are companies that suffer from some mishaps or major scandals.
-Such situations have a negative effect on the public’s opinion and can lead to loss of customers.
-To soften the blow, such companies create spin-offs that resing from the option of linking them to the parent company.
+And there’s one more reason, quite rare.
+This is dealing with a difficult history.
+Unfortunately, there are companies that suffer from some misfortunes or major scandals.
+Such situations have a strong negative impact on public opinion and can easily lead to the loss of customers.
+To soften the blow, some organizations create spin-offs that it’s harder to link with the parent company.